LaunchCodeEducation/lchs/src/appendices/software-installation/git-setup.rst

 #.
 Launch the *Terminal* application, or open a new terminal panel in VS Code.
 #.
 Type the command ``git --version`` in the terminal.
 #.
-If the output includes a Git version, like the sample below, then you are
+If the output includes a version number, like the sample below, then you are
    ready to go!
-The actual version number isn't that important, as long as you see ``2.x`` or higher.
+The actual version isn't that important, as long as you see ``2.x`` or higher.

    ::

       $ git --version
       git version 2.20.1

 #.
-If the output does not include a Git version, then a popup will open and
+If the output does not include a version number, then a popup will open and
    ask to install some tools on your computer.
 Accept the invitation!
 #.
 After the installation is done, double check that it worked by typing
    ``git --version`` again.